mitre-atlas/arsenal/docs/source/adversary.md

     - exfiltrate over the C2 channel

 # ML Model Evader
 An adversary profile to evade correction classification or detection of a machine learning algorithm using the Microsoft Counterfit library.
-It is recommended to use the [`ML-Vulhub`](https://github.com/mitre-atlas/ml-vulhub/tree/main/envs/example-00-ml-dev) example environment in conjuction with this adversary profile.
-The set-up of this example vulnerable environment is detailed in [`calder-atlas`](https://github.com/mitre-atlas/caldera-atlas).
+It is recommended to use the [`ML-Vulhub Example-00`](https://github.com/mitre-atlas/ml-vulhub/tree/main/envs/example-00-ml-dev) or the [`ML-Vulhub Example-01`](https://github.com/mitre-atlas/ml-vulhub/tree/main/envs/example-01-ml-dev) example environments in conjuction with this adversary profile.
+The set-up of this example vulnerable environment is detailed in [`caldera-atlas`](https://github.com/mitre-atlas/caldera-atlas).

 *Abilities*: